Sphee2/SEF_FR/README.md

 #### V0.66 ####

 ADDED:
+- Lean/Walk System , ability to lean and walk.... finally an hystoric moment for Swat4 modding!
+- Partial Open Door System , holding CTRL and Mouse Wheel Up/Down wil swing the door partially, making possible to shoot or throw a grenade.
 - Dynamic shell textures on Breaching SG an Benelli M4 depending on shell type.
 - Fleeing suspects are considered threat if running with a gun within 15 mts from a player
 - Maglite Torch , using the light makes evidence glowing to allow player a faster search of them.
 Even AI can use this feature when got ordered to secure evidence!